28 Boy Names Beginning with the Letter B

 The letter B has its origin in an Egyptian pictogram that represented a house, and in later cultures continued to retain that meaning.
 Over time, it became the Greek Beta and the Latin B, as we know it today.
 It’s a letter that appears in most of alphabets and that’s why you’ll find names beginning with the letter B from different origins.

-Look at this list of names in which we also put their Spanish translations and their meanings; maybe one of them will sound magical to you and you’ll choose it for your baby.
+Look at this list of names in which we also put their English translations and their meanings; maybe one of them will sound magical to you and you’ll choose it for your baby.

 Listed in alphabetical order